brightzheng100/platform-automation-pipelines/README.md

 | patch-products   | Patch all desired products/tiles | All products/tiles, including PAS and PKS  | [patch-product.yml](pipelines/patch-products.yml)  |

 > Notes:
-> 1. To be clear, the `install-upgrade-products` and `patch-products` are not simply pipelines, they're templatized to help construct pipelines for configurable desired products
+> 1. To be clear, the `install-upgrade-products` and `patch-products` are not simply pipelines, they're templatized to help construct pipelines for configurable desired products in a dynamic way
 > 2. This repo follows the same compatibility in terms of Concourse, OpsManager, Pivnet Resource etc. as stated in `platform-automation`, check out the docs [here](http://docs.pivotal.io/platform-automation/)